 Equest was the first PATH International Premier Accredited Center in Texas, and remains one of the largest in the country.
 Equest offers an engaging volunteer program that provides 40,000 hours of direct program service opportunities each year.
 Equest was named “2015 Non-Profit of the Year” by CNM Connect.

 When Equest began more than 36 years ago, we had five riders, two horses, one instructor and 10 volunteers.
 We have certainly expanded since 1981.
 Equest now boasts 45 therapy horses, 10 instructors, four therapists, two counselors, and 400 volunteers; lives are changed on a daily basis for more than 1,200 clients and 1,000 community students served annually.

-In May of 2017 Equest will be consolidating to the Texas Horse Park just south of Dallas.
+In May of 2017 Equest consolidated to the Texas Horse Park just south of Dallas.
 Texas Horse Park, a city-owned 304-acre site located in the heart of the Great Trinity Forest, is just eight miles from Downtown Dallas.
 Equest at Texas Horse Park currently has 38 stalls, a covered arena, outdoor arena, and 6,000-square feet of administration and therapy space.
-It is also home to Hooves for Heroes, one of the fastest-growing services at Equest, which empowers veterans, first responders, and military families to take charge of their civilian transition, and assume new roles as community leaders through equine activities and therapies.
+It is also home to Hooves for Heroes, one of the fastest-growing services at Equest, which empowers veterans, first-responders, and military families to take charge of their civilian transition, and assume new roles as community leaders through equine activities and therapies.